 A typical MoM response would be, “So, it is like you are on a slippery slope?” in order to gather more information.
 Using the principle that people are really good at knowing what their experience is not, rather than what something is.
-Thus the client may response either in the affirmative or negative.
+Thus the client may respond either in the affirmative or negative.

-In this real world example, the client responded in the negative.
+In this real-world example, the client responded in the negative.
 Saying, “I just don’t know if I’ll ever get on top of it all.”